-- Write the three-cycle Enter SecSi Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RE-SET# may be at either VIH or VID.
+- Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RESET# may be at either VIH or VID.
 This allows in-system protection of the SecSi Sector without raising any device pin to a high voltage.
-Note that this method is only applicable to the SecSi Sector. - To verify the protect/unprotect status of the SecSi Sector, follow the algorithm shown in Figure 3. - Write the three-cycle Enter SecSi Region command sequence, and then use the alternate method of sector protection described in the "Sector/Sector Block Protection and Unprotection" section.
+Note that this method is only applicable to the SecSi Sector - To verify the protect/unprotect status of the SecSi Sector, follow the algorithm shown in Figure 3.

+The SecSi Sector is one-time programmable.
 Once the SecSi Sector is locked and verified, the system must write the Exit SecSi Sector Region command sequence to return to reading and writing the remainder of the array.